Independent guideAll prices in AUD

 HubSpot

-HubSpot has the most generous free CRM, with unlimited users and up to a million contacts, plus the largest integration ecosystem.
-Ideal for a small business starting out, with room to grow into paid tiers later.
+HubSpot has the most capable free CRM, covering 2 users and 1,000 contacts, plus the largest integration ecosystem.
+Ideal for a founder or a pair starting out, with room to grow into paid tiers later.

 • Largest integration ecosystem (1,000+)